 Exposure to UV light

-The main risk factor for melanoma is exposure to UV (ultraviolet) light over a long time, either as natural sunlight or as artificial sunlight (such as tanning beds).
+The main risk factor for melanoma is exposure to UV (ultraviolet) light over a long time.
+This can be natural sunlight or artificial sunlight (like tanning beds).
 The risk is higher if your child has:

 - fair skin that burns easily